-Linda Lavin was born in Portland, Maine, United States, on February 24, 1974, is an American actress.
+Linda Lavin was born in Portland, Maine, United States, on February 24, 1974, was an American actress.
 Young Linda Lavin first started performing on stage at the age of five.
 She made her film debut in comedy musical Damn Yankees!
 (1967) in role as Gloria Thorpe.
 She got her television debut in CBS sitcom Rhoda (1974) in episode "The Shower", in role as Linda Monroe.
-Linda's breakthrough performance came as Sydney in a musical "It's a Bird...It's a Plane...It's Superman" (1966) at Alvin Theatre.
+Linda breakthrough performance came as Sydney in a musical "It's a Bird...It's a Plane...It's Superman" (1966) at Alvin Theatre.
 She landed her Broadway debut in a musical "A Family Affair" (1962) at Billy Rose Theatre.

-Linda Lavin's height is 5' 3" іn fееt аnd іnсhеѕ or 160 іn cеntіmеtrеѕ, her weight is 145 іn pоunds or 65 іn kіlоgrаmѕ.
-She is 87 years old.
-Her net worth is around 10 million dollars.
-Linda Lavin body measurements are bust-waist-hip 36-29-34 in inches or 91.5-73.5-86.5 in cеntіmеtrеѕ, her bra size is 34B with cup size B.
+Linda Lavin height was 5' 3" іn fееt аnd іnсhеѕ or 160 іn cеntіmеtrеѕ, her weight was 145 іn pоunds or 65 іn kіlоgrаmѕ.
+Her body measurements was bust-waist-hip 36-29-34 in inches or 91.5-73.5-86.5 in cеntіmеtrеѕ, her bra size was 34B with cup size B.

 October 15, 1937